Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Leading-order calculation

 The vectors $\vec{p}_{1}\equiv(p_{1}^{+},\mathbf{p}_{1})$ and $\vec{p}_{2}\equiv(p_{2}^{+},\mathbf{p}_{2})$ describe the $+$ and transverse components of the quark and antiquark, respectively, and $q^{+}$ is the photon $+$ momentum.
 The total $+$ momentum is conserved, as encoded in the delta function.
 Note that the factor $1/(D-2)$ accounts for the averaging over the photon polarization, and that we work for the moment in $D$ dimensions.

 In the above formula, the amplitude $\mathcal{M}$ is defined as:

 In the l.h.s. the operator $\hat{F}$, which describes the interaction with the shockwave, acts on the Fock states of the incoming ($i$) photon and outgoing ($f$) quark-antiquark pair.
-Since these Fock states are asymptotic, their evolution up to $x^{+}=0$, which is the light-cone time when the scattering takes place, should be calculated up to a given perturbative order:
+Since these Fock states are asymptotic, their evolution to and from $x^{+}=0$: the light-cone time when the scattering takes place, should be calculated up to a given perturbative order:

+where $\mathcal{U}$ is the LC-time evolution operator.
 At lowest non-trivial order, the photon splits into a quark-antiquark pair before the scattering off the shockwave, while the outgoing quark pair evolves to asymptotic states without perturbative modifications.
-We thus have from the LCPT Feynman rules \cite{Bjorken:1970ah,Beuf:2016wdz,Altinoluk:2020qet}:
+We thus have from the LCPT Feynman rules~\cite{Bjorken:1970ah,Beuf:2016wdz,Altinoluk:2020qet}:

-In the above, we introduced the notation $\mathrm{PS}$ for the measure of the phase space integrations, which have the usual form:
+In the above, we introduced the notation $\mathrm{PS}$ for the measure of the phase space integrations:

 where $\vec{q}\equiv(q^{+},\mathbf{q})$ and where $\theta$ is the Heaviside step function defined as $\theta(x\geq0)=1$ and $\theta(x<0)=0$.
 Combining eqs. (\ref{eq:transitionamp}) and (\ref{eq:timeEVO}), we can reshuffle the terms in the following form: